Liridon Krasniqi

-Liridon Krasniqi (born 1 January 1992) is a professional footballer who plays as an attacking midfielder for Malaysia Super League club Terengganu, on loan from Johor Darul Ta'zim.
-Born in Kosovo, he represents the Malaysia national team.
+Liridon Krasniqi (born 1 January 1992) is a professional footballer who plays as an attacking midfielder for United Premier Soccer League club Miami United.
+Born in Kosovo, he has represented both the Kosovo and Malaysia national teams.

 Krasniqi made his senior debut with Mladá Boleslav in 2011 before signing for Turkish club Ankaraspor two years later.
 He did not make any appearances for the team, and was loaned to the TFF First League side Fethiyespor for the 2013–14 season.
 In 2015, Krasniqi joined Malaysian side Kedah, winning the 2016 Malaysia Cup and 2017 Malaysia FA Cup during his four-year spell with the club.
-After a brief spell with Melaka United, he signed for defending Malaysia Super League champions Johor Darul Ta'zim in 2020.
+After a brief spell with Melaka United, he signed for defending Malaysia Super League champions Johor Darul Ta'zim ahead of the 2020 season.

 Internationally, Krasniqi has represented Albania at the youth level and Kosovo at the senior level, appearing in the nation's first international match against Haiti in 2014.
 He switched his international allegiance to Malaysia in 2020 after staying in the country for five years, and made his Malaysia debut in 2021.